rueedlinger/kafka-connect-quickstart/README.md

 #### HealthExtension

-> **Note:** to register a Kafka Connect Rest Extension you need to add the file [`org.apache.kafka.connect.rest.ConnectRestExtension`](src/main/resources/META-INF/services) in `META-INF/services` which contains the full class name of your rest extension.

 The [`HealthExtension`](src/main/java/ch/yax/connect/quickstart/rest) is Rest extension which provides a health API (http://localhost:8083/health) to Kafka Connect.

 The response from the health API (`/health`) might look something like this:

 ```json